junxit/us-congress-bills-117/metadata.md

 - 2022-11-29 — Introduced in House
 - 2022-11-29 — Introduced in House
 - 2022-11-29 — Referred to the House Committee on House Administration.
+- 2022-11-30 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+1499, H. Con.
+Res.
+118 is considered passed House.(consideration: CR H8660; text: CR H8660)
+- 2022-11-30 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.
+- 2022-11-30 — Pursuant to the provisions of H. Res.
+1499, H. Con.
+Res.
+118 is considered passed House. (consideration: CR H8660; text: CR H8660)
+- 2022-11-30 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6912)